D2KLab/Semester-Projects/README.md

 ## Presentation

+* The presentation should last **30 minutes** and is followed by a round of questions.
 * Be **didactical**.
 The audience may not be familiar with your project and with the topic you studied.
 Be sure to define precisely all specific terms.
 * Add **slides number**.
 They will help who is listening to you to make precise questions during the defense.
 * **Cite properly** figures and text coming from other works in both slides and report.